mist64/cbmbus_doc/7 JiffyDOS.md

 If there is an EOI or an error, the device releases CLK.

 In the EOI case, DATA is pulled, and in the error case, DATA is released.

-As with the regular case, the wires have to be valid after 13 µs.
-And in this case, they need to be held for 13 µs.

 #### R7b: Device is now busy again
 ![](docs/cbmbus/jiffydos-11.png =601x131)